-Pearlena Igbokwe was named President, Universal Television in June 2016 and oversees creative programming for one of the country's largest and most successful production companies.
+Since June 2016, Pearlena Igbokwe has served as President, Universal Television, a role in which she oversees creative programming for one of the country's largest and most successful production companies.

-Some of the programs Igbokwe currently oversees include comedies “Will & Grace,” "Superstore," "The Good Place," "Unbreakable Kimmy Schmidt," "Master of None," "Brooklyn Nine-Nine," and dramas "Chicago Fire" (and its spinoffs), “New Amsterdam”, "Good Girls," and "The Bold Type," among numerous others.
+Some of the highly acclaimed programs under Igbokwe’s purview include comedies “Russian Doll,” “The Good Place,” “Will & Grace,” "Superstore," “Brooklyn Nine-Nine,” "Unbreakable Kimmy Schmidt," and "Master of None," and dramas "Chicago Fire" (and its spinoffs), “Good Girls,” “New Amsterdam,” “FBI,” and "The Bold Type," among numerous others.

-Prior to her current role, Igbokwe was Executive Vice President, Drama Programming, for NBC Entertainment, where she developed the top-rated new broadcast dramas for three consecutive years (“The Blacklist,” “Blindspot” and “This Is Us”).
+Prior to her current role, Igbokwe served as Executive Vice President, Drama Programming, for NBC Entertainment, where she developed the top-rated new broadcast dramas for three consecutive years (“The Blacklist,” “Blindspot” and “This Is Us”).

 Igbokwe worked at Showtime for 20 years where she was involved in developing the pilot and overseeing the first five seasons of "Dexter," Showtime's most popular series ever.
 She also developed the pilot for "Masters of Sex," starring Michael Sheen, and supervised the Emmy Award-winning and critically acclaimed original series "Nurse Jackie" and "The Big C. In addition, she shepherded "Tracey Ullman's State of the Union," "Damon Wayans' Underground," Kirstie Alley's "Fat Actress" and the television adaptation of the hit feature film "Barbershop."
 She was also instrumental in the five-season run of the hit Showtime series "Soul Food," a two-time NAACP Image Award winner for Best Drama Series.